ttdm/Symphonium/README.md

 ### Future devlopments

 Important / Fixes :
-- create website and exec files for non technical users.
+- create package for easy use on linux.
-- fix the only known bug which is the impossibility to click on the menu buttons "file" and "play" while there isn't any file in the library ...
 - adding a metronom which isn't that straightforward since there are plenty of rythm change in complex classical MIDI pieces.
 - automatize the compilation for every platform and MIDI interface.